SaraNageeb/meta-frontend/javascript/1- Variables and Primitives/1- JavaScript Variables and Constants.md

 * let variables can be updated but not re-declared;

-* const variables can neither be updated nor re-declared.
+* const variables can neither be updated or re-declared.

 ![Variables][variables]